 His earliest paintings from this period largely reflect the influence of his father.
 Executed in an academic style, they differ significantly from the paintings that are associated with the artist today.
-However, his style would soon take a dramatic turn for the modern.
+However, at the dawn of the 20th century, his style would take a significant turn towards modern art.

 BLUE PERIOD (1901-1904)

-It is believed that the suicide of his friend Casagemas is what spurred the first great stylistic period of the artist’s career.
+It is believed that the suicide of Picasso’s friend, Casagemas, is what spurred the first great stylistic period of the artist's career.
 Known as the Blue Period, it began in late 1901 and lasted for about three years when he lived intermittently between Paris and Spain.
-So named for the blue and grey color palette that pervaded these works, Picasso’s creations from the Blue Period tended towards themes of poverty, seclusion and melancholy.
-The painting considered the first of his Blue Period, The Death of Casagemas (Musée Picasso, Paris), reflects the profound psychological impact of the unexpected suicide of his friend, after which Picasso sank into a deep depression.
+Named for the blue and grey color palette that pervaded these works, Picasso's creations during this time tended towards themes of poverty, seclusion and melancholy.
+The Picasso painting considered the first of the Blue Period, The Death of Casagemas (Musée Picasso, Paris), reflects the profound psychological impact of the unexpected suicide of his friend, after which Picasso sank into a deep depression.

-Lonely figures with El Greco-like features, such as his famed The Old Guitarist from 1903 (Art Institute of Chicago), pervade these works.
-Though they were difficult for the artist to sell at the time, today Picasso’s Blue Period paintings are among his most popular and highly prized.
+Lonely figures with El Greco-like features, such as his famed The Old Guitarist from 1903 (Art Institute of Chicago), characteristic of this collection.
+Though they were difficult for the artist to sell at the time, Picasso's Blue Period paintings are among his most popular and highly prized today.

 ROSE PERIOD (1904-1906)

-The fog gradually began to lift away from Picasso’s paintings and his life around 1904.
+The fog gradually began to lift away from Picasso's paintings and his life around 1904.
 At this time, Picasso had moved to Montmartre, a neighborhood in Paris that had become the epicenter of artistic life in the city.
-Picasso’s small circle of friends — including the artist Georges Braque and the avant-garde writers Max Jacob, Guillaume Apollinaire and the wealthy Gertrude Stein — gloried in the exclusiveness of community.
-And at the center of it all was Picasso.
+Picasso's small circle of friends - including the artist Georges Braque, the wealthy Gertrude Stein, and the avant-garde writers Max Jacob and Guillaume Apollinaire - gloried in the exclusiveness of community.
+And at the center of it all was Pablo Picasso.

 Warmer colors began to move back into his works, beginning with his short-lived but important Rose Period.
 Perhaps inspired by the bohemian characters who lived and worked in Montmartre, many of these paintings depicted entertainers such as harlequins and circus performers.